padcontrol/Paddy-For-Lightroom-CC/paddy-LRCC6-patch/Readme.md

 Are you sure you want to try this?
 Due to the nature of how Paddy works at startup (poking at menus), it can cause a lot of trouble.
 And takes effort from you.
 There is no easy install provided, and extra hoops to hop through for you to intentionally do this.

 No assurances that it will work for you.
 Worked for one other person I know, worked for me.
+Deveop mode.
+Library mode bugs were not patched.
 On Win7/LR CC v6 (2015.10), Win10/LR CC v6 (2015.10), Win10/LR CC v6 (2015.13, this is the last known update as of 2017 October); English.

 Not tested and likely to have issues with LR6 non-CC version.